arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 In other words:
 * If you ask about a primary domain name
-  * you must return all existing primaries
+  * you must return all primaries labels in all variant TLDs
   * you must return all activated variants in that TLD
   * you may return all activated variants in all variant TLDs